ncsa/Delta_doc/docs/source/user_guide/software.rst

       [arnoldg@dt-login03 scripts]$ bash
       (base)

-   After you have run "conda init bash" you will not need to load anaconda3_cpu (or gpu) modules again.
+   After you have run ``conda init bash`` you will not need to load anaconda3_cpu (or gpu) modules again.
 Just use your new custom environment.

    .. note::
       You may see error messages from conda init bash above.